-5. PLL and BFO Temperature Stability
+5. BFO Temperature Stability

-This optional set of modifications reduces BFO frequency drift an average of 70-80%, and VCO drift an average of 30-40%.
+This optional set of modifications reduces BFO frequency drift an average of 70-80%.
 The parts and documentation for the change are supplied with part # BFOMDKT.

 If you previously installed this mod kit, make sure that R19 (soldered to the bottom of the board in the PLL reference oscillator area) is 2.7 k.
 Some early BFOMDKT kits were sent out with 220 ohms for use at R19, which can cause PLL reference oscillator instability.
 (1.8 to 3.3 k can be used.)